enckse/lockbox/README.md

 ## upfront

-While `lb` uses a `.kdbx` formatted file that can be opened by a variety of tools, it is highly opinionated on how to store data in the database.
+While `lb` uses a `.kdbx` formatted file that can be opened by a variety of tools, it is highly opinionated on how it will store data in the database.
 Any
-`.kdbx` used with `lb` should be managed by `lb` with a fallback ability to use other tools to alter the/view the file otherwise.
-Mainly lockbox itself is using a common format so that it doesn't lock a user into a custom file format or dealing with gpg, age, etc. files and instead COULD be recovered via other tooling if needed. `lb` does try to play nice with standard fields used within kdbx files, but it may disagree how to manage/store/update them.
+`.kdbx` used with `lb` should be managed by `lb` with a fallback ability to use other tools to alter/view the file otherwise.
+Mainly, lockbox itself uses a common format so that it does not lock a user into a custom file format nor rely entirely on gpg.
+`lb` does try to play nice with standard fields used within kdbx files, but it may disagree with other tools on how to manage/store/update them.

 ## configuration